 - If a provider pays for referrals of Medicare beneficiaries

-Medicare fraud is very serious, it’s not human error, it’s highly illegal and it involves doctors or beneficiaries abusing the system for their own benefit.
+Medicare fraud is severe; it’s not human error, it’s highly illegal, and it involves doctors or beneficiaries abusing the system for their own benefit.
 Report Medicare fraud as soon as possible.